-Have you thought about hiring a student?
-Student talent can bring fresh skills to your organization, help you pivot digitally, and increase capacity—they can help your organization recover and innovate!
-But if maneuvering the post-secondary system is daunting or you lack the funds to hire a new team member… good news!
+Student talent can bring fresh skills to your organization, help you pivot digitally, and increase capacity—but if maneuvering the post-secondary system is daunting… good news!

-Talent MATCH is a new program that will help you navigate the whole process with a focus on the needs of Museums, Arts, Tourism, Culture, and Hospitality (MATCH) organizations.
+Talent MATCH will help you navigate the process with a focus on the needs of Museums, Arts, Tourism, Culture, and Hospitality (MATCH) organizations.
 Talent MATCH can:

 Organizations of all sizes are eligible and we’re happy to discuss your needs and questions individually.

-BC Arts Council Program Officers Erin Macklem and Michelle Benjamin share information about various funding programs offered that support artists and cultural workers throughout their careers, with a focus on the Early Career Development Program.
-They offer guidance on eligibility, how to apply, and answer questions about the process.Watch the webinar now Download the webinar slides
+BC Arts Council Program Officers share information on various programs that support artists and cultural workers throughout their careers, with a focus on the Early Career Development Program.
+Recorded on June 1st, 2021.